jkjung-avt/tensorrt_demos/README.md

    $ ./install_pycuda.sh
    ```

-2. Install version "1.4.1" (not the latest) of python3 "onnx" module.
+2. Install version "1.4.1" (**not the latest version**) of python3 "onnx" module.
 Reference: [information provided by NVIDIA](https://devtalk.nvidia.com/default/topic/1052153/jetson-nano/tensorrt-backend-for-onnx-on-jetson-nano/post/5347666/#5347666).

    ```shell
    $ sudo pip3 install onnx==1.4.1
    ```

-3. Download the trained YOLOv3 COCO models and convert the targeted model to ONNX and then to TensorRT engine.
+3. Download the pre-trained YOLOv3 COCO models and convert the targeted model to ONNX and then to TensorRT engine.
 This demo supports 5 models: "yolov3-tiny-288", "yolov3-tiny-416",  "yolov3-288", "yolov3-416", and "yolov3-608".  **NOTE: I'm not sure whether my implementation of the "yolov3-tiny-288" and "yolov3-tiny-416" models is correct.
 They are for reference only.**

    I use "yolov3-416" as example below.